issacto/exam_notes/AWS_ML/readme.md

     * **Median**: Filling missing values with the median of the column (often preferred for skewed data).
 * **KNN Imputation**: Using K-Nearest Neighbors to estimate missing values.
 * **Most Advanced Techniques**: **MICE (Multiple Imputation by Chained Equations)** or using supervised learning to estimate missing values.
+* Substitute Variables
+* **Method**: Add substitute variables for each missing feature.
+When a feature has a missing value for a sample, set the substitute variable to 1 for that feature, and when it has a valid value, set the variable to 0.

 ### C. Solving Bias